singhkshitij/kanbang/README.md

 # What is KanbanG ?

 KanbanG is a just another task tracker for personal use by developers.
 And now what does it offer ?
 Well it offers :
+  - Two versions available : Lite and Full version
+  - Create as many dashboards as you want !
+  - Create as many tracking columns as you want ( ex - todo, in progress, done and so on..)
-  - Creating 'n' number of task
+  - Creating 'n' number of task for each column
+  - Easy drag and drop of task to save progress
-  - With time duration spent on each task
+  - Time duration spent on each task
-  - Different color themes for different task
+  - Different color themes for different dashboards
   - No need to signup, just login with social logins
 ## What to expect in future ?
   - Subtasks